 Buyers will also need to get an appraisal of the home to make sure it is valued at the purchase price.
 If you’re getting a loan, the lender will randomly select the appraiser order the appraisal for you.
 If the appraised value comes in below the purchase price , it may preclude you from securing financing and the terms of the sale will need to be renegotiated.
 Buyers will also need to get title insurance.

-A home inspection, appraisal and title insurance make for a lot of research and phone calls, but the biggest task at this juncture is getting a mortgage.
+A home inspection, appraisal and title insurance make for a lot of research and phone calls, but the first task at this juncture is getting a mortgage.
 Make sure to shop around.
 Home buyers often don’t, and this is a huge mistake.
-Own Up uses technology to simplify the home financing process.
+Own Up makes comparing home financing options quick and painless.
 Our easy-to-use online tools help you evaluate lenders, understand how much home you can afford, compare loan offers, and even update pre-approval letters on-demand.
 Because we streamline the origination process, lenders save money and offer better rates on mortgages, which we pass on to our customers.

 Ensure that your mortgage company prepares closing documents for the actual home purchase that include adjustments for prorated property taxes, insurance and other items, and that your down payment will be transferred to the escrow company in time.